nazibnb/web-portfolio/README.md

-            T caly figured ths waybecome more significt.  theepresent nuine force deradation—not just a setback—then "counterattack capability" might be illusory.
+            T caly figure ths waybecome more significt.  theepresent nuine force deradation—not just a setback—then "counterattack capability" might be illusory.
 The STC might lack the abiity to mount meaningful resistance, which simplifiesdi Arabia's holding em considerably
    ';'
 </head>
 <body>